ISRO: Its Origin, Roles, Important Missions, Launch Vehicles, & More

 • Aditya L1 will be the first space-based mission of India to the sun, involving placing the spacecraft in a halo orbit around the Lagrange point 1 (L1) of the Sun-Earth system, which is located about 1.5 million km from the Earth.

-• The mission will provide a greater advantage of observing the solar activities and its effect on space weather in real time.
+• The mission will provide a greater advantage of observing solar activities and their effect on space weather in real-time.

-• Using electromagnetic and particle and magnetic field detectors, the mission will observe the photosphere, chromosphere and the outermost layers of the Sun (the corona).
+• Using electromagnetic particle and magnetic field detectors, the mission will observe the photosphere, chromosphere, and the outermost layers of the Sun (the corona).

 Must Read: New Targets For ISRO: Indian Space Station By 2035